 Obama has come back on the Democrat side.

-Now this is this is a uh this is a Gallup poll.
+Now, this is a Gallup poll.

 McCain holds just a two-point edge over both, 46 to 44 over Obama, 47 to 45 over Hillary.

-Uh this again is according to uh to Gallup.
+This, again, is according to Gallup.

-Operation Cha still has not.
+Operation Chaos still has not.

-The big firepower of Operation Chaos is yet to happen.
+I mean, the big artillery, the big firepower of Operation Chaos is yet to happen.

 All right, quick timeout.

-Uh we'll be back.
+We'll be back.

-More phone calls, more sound bites, more of everything, plus things that I don't even know are going to happen after this.
+More phone calls, more soundbites, more of everything, plus things that I don't even know are going to happen after this.

 Okay, back to the phones we go as we kick off a brand new week of broadcast excellence.

-Uh back to Norfolk, Virginia.
+Back to Norfolk, Virginia.

 This is Mike.